Pilomatrixoma in Children

 What is a pilomatrixoma in children?

-A pilomatrixoma, also known as pilomatricoma, is a slow-growing, often noncancer (benign) skin tumor of the hair follicle.
-It is most common on the face and neck, but it may be on other parts of the body.
+A pilomatrixoma, also known as pilomatricoma, is a slow-growing, noncancerous (benign) skin tumor of the hair follicle.
+It's most common on the face and neck, but it may be on other parts of the body.
 A pilomatrixoma is often a single lump.
 But sometimes there may be more than one.
 Pilomatrixomas are more common in children and young adults than in older adults.